David A. Straz, Jr. Manatee Critical Care Center

 The Zoo’s David A. Straz, Jr. Manatee Critical Care Center is the first non-profit, acute care facility of its kind specifically dedicated to critical care for wild manatees, and one of just three contracted federally permitted manatee rehabilitation centers in the state of Florida.
 Since 1991, the manatee care and veterinary team have treated over 400 manatees with more than 230 of those reintroduced into Florida waters.

-To enhance animal welfare and expand our mission to save Florida wildlife, ZooTampa is currently giving a complete upgrade to the water filtration system at the David A. Straz, Jr. Manatee Critical Care Center.
-This new, upgraded life support system will allow us to provide advanced, specialized care for the welfare of manatees and treat even the most severe cases.
-The Zoo's veterinary team currently provides all medical care for Homosassa Springs and will continue to support and care for the manatees.
+To enhance animal welfare and expand our mission to save Florida wildlife, ZooTampa recently completed an upgrade to the water filtration system at the David A. Straz, Jr. Manatee Critical Care Center.
+This new, upgraded life support system allows us to provide advanced, specialized care for the welfare of manatees and treat even the most severe cases.